DyuthiVivek/P2-Image-Effects-Project/README.md

 2. Java main

     1. baseEffects - Contains interfaces for different types of effects (such as those with discrete/float parameter values as well as single/multiple parameters)
-    2. controller - Reads parameters from the service request, calls the required Java functions from PhotoEffectService.java or LoggingService.java and the returns the output
+    2. controller - Reads parameters from the service request, calls the required Java functions from PhotoEffectService.java or LoggingService.java and returns the output
     3. effectImplementation - Implementation of the interfaces defined in baseEffects for each image effect
-    4. exception - Definition of the IllegalParameterException class (thrown )
+    4. exception - Definition of the IllegalParameterException class
-    5. libraryInterfaces - Definitions to interact with C++ libraries
+    5. libraryInterfaces - Interface to the native C++ method to apply the effects
-    6. model - Contains LogModel.java, which defines how the logs are to be saved
+    6. model - Contains definition of the LogModel class, which defines how the logs are to be saved
     7. service - Contains PhotoEffectService.java (calls the C++ interface code) and LoggingService.java (deals with logs)
-    8. utils
+    8. utils - Contains functions to process the image
     9. `ImageEffectApplication.java` - main to run Spring Boot application

     ├── baseEffects<br>